raspberrypilearning/non-player-characters/en/step_6.md

 --- /task ---

-A character with the 'Shield' model as a child gameObject would look like they have a special effect or power.
+A character with the Shield model as a child GameObject would look like they have a special effect or power.
 In your minigame the shield will represent a turbo speed powerup.

 When the Player has the shield, they will move and turn twice as fast — but with the Ally hidden will they manage to find the shield early enough to make a difference?!

 --- task ---

-In the Project window, go to the **Models** folder and find the 'Shield'.
+In the Project window, go to the **Models** folder and find the **Shield**.
 Drag the shield up to the Hierarchy window and position it as a child GameObject of the Player:

 ![The Hierarchy window showing the Shield GameObject indented as a child underneath the Player GameObject.](images/shield-child-player.png)